oresttokovenko/oresttokovenko/README.md

 🌱 I’m currently learning Java and GCP (as well as Java on GCP!)

 💞️ I’m looking to collaborate on everything about modern data management in the cloud.
-Some buzzwords: DevOps/DataOps, Data Vault, ML/AI, dbt, Unified Star Schema, Kafka and more ...
+Some buzzwords: DevOps/DataOps, SCD, ML/AI, dbt, Data Modelling, Kafka and more ...

 📫 How to reach me: ping me on [linkedIn](https://www.linkedin.com/in/oresttokovenko/)